SumoLogic/sumologic-documentation/docs/get-started/training-certification-faq.md

 ---
-id: certification-faq
+id: training-certification-faq
-title: Sumo Logic Training and Certification FAQ
+title: Sumo Logic Training and Certification
 sidebar_label: Training and Certification
 ---

+import useBaseUrl from '@docusaurus/useBaseUrl';

 Learning at Sumo Logic will help you build the skills necessary to achieve your organization's goals using our platform to make the world’s apps reliable and secure.

 We offer courses in different delivery formats including online (live and on-demand) and in-person training, **for free**.
 Customized training is also available through our private offering.

-## Available learning resources
+## Learning resources available

 From your Sumo Logic service account, you have access to the entire training curriculum.
 You will be provided with: